Remote Electrical Neuromodulation for Migraines - CAM 701171

 Phonophobia: 40.0% (10/25)

-Pain free and pain relief for at least 50% of treated attacks
+1 Pain free and pain relief for at least 50% of treated attacks.

-Change in headache severity from mild, moderate, or severe at baseline to none
+2 Change in headache severity from mild, moderate, or severe at baseline to none.

-A real-world study (Ailani et al, 2021) sponsored by the Nerivio manufacturer collected data from 23,151 treatments from 5,805 Nerivio users between October 2019 and May 2021.16 This study is unique in including data on use of the Nerivio device as monotherapy and in combination with medications.
-Nerivio users reported use of medications (over-the counter, triptans or other medications) in addition to the Nerivio device for about one-third of the treatment sessions.
-For use of the Nerivio as monotherapy at 2-hour follow-up, the proportion of patients with freedom from pain, pain relief, return to normal function and functional disability improvement was 20.3%, 55.6%, 24.9% and 51.2%, respectively.
-When the Nerivio device was used in conjunction with medication, proportions ranged from 10.1 to 15.5 percent for freedom from pain, 38.5 to 51.3 percent for pain relieft, 11.0 to 19.7% for return to normal function, and 39.8 to 49.6 percent for functional disability improvement, depending on the drug class used.
+A real-world study (Ailani et al, 2021) sponsored by the Nerivio manufacturer collected data from 23,151 treatments from 5,805 Nerivio users between October 2019 and May 2021.20 This study is unique in including data on use of the Nerivio device as monotherapy and in combination with medications.
+Nerivio users reported use of medications (over-the counter, triptans, or other medications) in addition to the Nerivio device for about one-third of the treatment sessions.
+For use of Nerivio as monotherapy at 2-hour follow-up, the proportion of patients with freedom from pain, pain relief, return to normal function, and functional disability improvement was 20.3%, 55.6%, 24.9%, and 51.2%, respectively.
+When the Nerivio device was used in conjunction with medication, proportions ranged from 10.1% to 15.5% for freedom from pain, 38.5% to 51.3% for pain relief, 11.0% to 19.7% for return to normal function, and 39.8% to 49.6% for functional disability improvement, depending on the drug class used.
 While these results suggest that REN with the Nerivio device is efficacious in a highly selected group of individuals, additional evidence from well-designed RCTs is needed to thoroughly assess comparative effectiveness.

 Section Summary: Acute Migraine due to Episodic or Chronic Migraine